tarwn/lessthandot-hugo/blogs/content/posts/2008-10-30-microsoft-sql-server-2008-feature-pack-o.md

 **Microsoft SQL Server 2008 Analysis Services 10.0 OLE DB Provider**

 The Analysis Services 10.0 OLE DB Provider is a COM component that software developers can use to create client-side applications that browse metadata and query data stored in Microsoft SQL Server 2008 Analysis Services.
-This provider implements both the OLE DB specification and the specification’s extensions for online analytical processing (OLAP) and data mining.
+This provider implements both the OLE DB specification and the specification's extensions for online analytical processing (OLAP) and data mining.

 **Microsoft SQL Server 2005 Backward Compatibility Components**